US Postal worker killed in shooting on Dallas highway

 A postal truck driver was shot to death early Monday on a highway near downtown Dallas, officials said.

-The Dallas Police Department told FOX4 the incident happened around 2:20 a.m. in the eastbound lanes of Interstate 30 near the interchange with Interstate 35E.
+The Dallas Police Department said in a news release the shooting happened around 2:20 a.m. in the eastbound lanes of Interstate 30 near the interchange with Interstate 35E.

 When authorities arrived at the scene, they found the worker dead in the cab of a truck that was riddled with bullets, according to FOX4.